JoyZadan/JoyZadan/README.md

 Hi and thanks for visiting!

 I'm an ex-b2b sales pro who's discovered a love for coding.
 I'm passionate about continuously learning new languages and coding methods and equally dedicated to deepening my knowledge of the languages I already know.

-A couple of months from now (August 2022), I shall be completing Code Institute's Level 5 Diploma in Web Application Development (full stack software development).
+I shall be completing Code Institute's Level 5 Diploma in Web Application Development (full stack software development) in September 2022.
 I know HTML, CSS, JavaScript and Python and am continuously practicing and learning to further my abilities to code in these languages.

 My goal as a junior full stack developer is to join a team of established developers where I can contribute to building great products whilst enjoying the development process and learning more along the way.